-Investigators prepare for Yates hearing
+Sally Yates: Trump aide told Flynn blackmail risk

 A White House official told CNN that the administration plans to rebut Yates by employing two strategies: Calling into question her objectivity by arguing she is a partisan Democrat and questioning the timeline of events she is expected to present.

-The Senate judiciary committee's crime and terrorism subcommittee will also hear from former Director of National Intelligence James Clapper.
-Clapper is also expected to get questions about efforts of Russia to influence the 2016 elections.
+Clapper issued a clarion call for vigilance over Russian election interference before it further eroded US democracy.

+"They must be congratulating themselves for having exceeded their wildest expectations," he said.
+"They are now emboldened to continue such activities in the future, both here and around the world, and to do so even more intensely."

-Sen. Lindsey Graham, the leader of Monday's hearing, also invited former President Barack Obama's national security adviser, Susan Rice, to testify with Yates and Clapper, but she rejected the invitation through her lawyer, noting the last-minute timing of the invitation.
+Graham, the leader of Monday's hearing, also invited former President Barack Obama's national security adviser, Susan Rice, to testify with Yates and Clapper, but she rejected the invitation through her lawyer, noting the last-minute timing of the invitation.
 A source familiar with Rice's discussions told CNN that when Graham invited her, Rice believed it was a bipartisan overture and was prepared to accept.
 However, ranking Democrat Sheldon Whitehouse indicated to her that the invitation was made without his agreement, as he believed her presence was not relevant to the topic of the hearing, according to the source.

 Of the four former Trump campaign aides at the center of the Capitol Hill's Russia probes -- including former campaign chairman Paul Manafort, former foreign policy adviser Carter Page and former campaign adviser Roger Stone -- Flynn has generated the most heat following a steady stream of revelations.

-Note: This story has been updated and will be updated as news develops.